SpaceX - formally Space Exploration Technologies Corp. - is expected to list publicly on Nasdaq under the ticker SPCX.

 Why is the price I see on Trading 212 different from the IPO price in the news?

 Once SPCX begins trading on Nasdaq, the price is determined by live market supply and demand.
-The price you see after the trading starts in the Trading 212 app is the current market price, which will almost certainly differ from the headline IPO price - it could be higher or lower depending on opening demand.
+The price you see after the trading start in the Trading 212 app is the current market price, which will almost certainly differ from the headline IPO price - it could be higher or lower depending on opening demand.

 Why was my order filled at a different price than I expected?